shehreendheda/katacoda-scenarios/logsintrov2/monitorlogs/step3.md

     Click **Save Changes** above the dashboard.

-    Notice that the two timeseries graphs are identical.
+    Notice that the two timeseries graphs display the same data.
+(The width of the bars in the two graphs may be different depending on rool up window.)

     ![newmetric-timeseries](monitorlogs/assets/newmetric-timeseries.gif)